 - Mutual collaboration within the department and with our university and community partners.

 - Provision of high quality psychological services and training that meet or exceed professional standards.

-The Center's clinical staff consists of psychologists, licensed counselors and licensed social workers, and counseling and psychology graduate trainees.
-The counselors and psychologists at the Counseling Center adhere to the ethical principles set forth by the American Psychological Association, the American Counseling Association, and the National Association of Social Workers.
+The Center's clinical staff consists of psychologists, licensed social workers, and counseling and psychology graduate trainees.
+The clinicians at the Counseling Center adhere to the ethical principles set forth by the American Psychological Association, the National Association of Social Workers, and the American Psychiatric Association.
 Sessions are private and are provided without charge to CSU students.
 All discussions and records are kept strictly confidential, except in rare and unusual circumstances, such as when there is an imminent risk of injury to clients of the Center or identified others.